-Money affects almost every decision we make in our relationship … and money decisions that are made in secret lead to what we call, Financial Infidelity.
+Money affects almost every decision we make in our relationship … and money decisions that are made in secret lead to what we call Financial Infidelity.
 Just like sexual infidelity starts with a little flirting here and an innocent business lunch there, Financial Infidelity sneaks into relationships without warning and creeps in through those little lies and harmless secrets.
 Financial Infidelity can start with one credit card used on a website: “I will only charge $100 a month.”
-But then $100 turns to $500, and $500 to $5000 and it just spirals out of control.
-Over the next five weeks we are going to share stories that will shock, inspire and give you hope for your relationship.
+But then $100 turns to $500, and $500 to $5000 and it can just spiral out of control.

 Are you willing to share a story of Financial Infidelity to help other couples?
 It doesn’t have to be big, it happens in even the small things.
 Leave us a comment and let’s talk!

 The Money Couple